-But Thelen had determined coming into the contest that if the game indeed went to a shootout, he would go with Reed, despite the fact she was a freshman and would likely be coming in untested off the bench.
+But Thelen had determined coming into the contest that if it indeed went to a shootout, he would go with Reed, despite the fact she was a freshman and would likely be coming in untested off the bench.

-Cooke was solid throughout Tuesday’s game, Thelen said, but he based his reasoning, of all things, on a lopsided late-in-the-season junior varsity game.
+Thelen based his reasoning, of all things, on a lopsided late-in-the-season junior varsity game.

 “The second to last game for the JV team, we were playing Fremont, and we were up big,” Thelen recalled.
 “Nora hadn't touched the ball the entire game, but late in the second half, we were called for a (penalty kick).
 Even though she hadn't faced a shot, she stepped up and saved it.

-“Yeah, she’s our back-up and our starting JV goalie, but she’s quick off the line and we’ve seen her do it in practice.
-It’s a million dollar bet.
+“Yeah, she's our back-up and our starting JV goalie, but she's quick off the line and we've seen her do it in practice.
+Molly was a little upset with the decision, but it's a million dollar bet.
 If it goes, it goes.
-If it doesn’t, it doesn’t.”
+If it doesn't, it doesn't.”